Skip to content

 The department seeks to educate its students beyond the simple acquisition of information by encouraging active student participation in the actual “doing” of biology.
 Hands-on lecture activities are incorporated into most courses, and laboratories allow students to carry out experiments and procedures performed by professionals in those fields of biology.

-A freshly renovated (summer 2021) floor dedicated to the discipline ensures students have plenty of room to grow in their understanding of the field.
 You could also qualify for the 3+2 Environmental Management degree program, a partnership with Western Colorado University!

 Meet the KWU Biology faculty here!